 “That the airway is important,” she retorted while briskly walking to the next booth.

-At the end of each conference presentation, write, “What did I learn?” at the top and write three or more things you learned during the session.
-Surely you will have enough pens and notebooks for the task.
+At the end of each conference presentation, write, “What did I learn?” at the top of a piece of paper and write three or more things you learned during the session.
+Surely you will have enough free pens and notebooks for the task.

 What can you take back?

-By all means fill your EMS World Expo tote bag with pens, stickers, calendars, magnets, can coolers and other schwag from the exhibit hall.
+By all means fill your EMS conference tote bag with pens, stickers, calendars, magnets, can coolers and other schwag from the exhibit hall.
 But also strive to take back tools, resources and knowledge that will benefit your patients, coworkers, supervisors and yourself.

 For EMS World Expo news, photos, and attendee updates follow the Twitter hashtag #EMSWorldExpo.

-Which sessions are you attending at EMS World Expo?
-What products will you be seeking in the exhibit hall?
-Leave your answer in the Comments section.
+Which conference session topics or presenters are your favorites?
+What products will you be seeking in the exhibit hall at the next conference you attend?
+Leave your answer in the comments section.